How To Do Sirshasana?

 Safety Precautions Decoded

-If you have just started doing the headstand or the Sirshasana, then it is imperative, that you should follow a few pointers:
+If you have just started doing the headstand or the Sirshasana, then it is imperative, that you should follow a few pointers:- You should always do it under trained guidance.

 - Practice near a wall.